vim-ctrlspace/vim-ctrlspace/README.md

 | `›_‹`   | `[_]`  |

 This mode is composed of two states or two phases.
 The first one is the _entering phase_.
-Technically, this is the extact Search mode.
+Technically, this is the extact Search Mode.
 In the entering phase the following keys are available:

 | Key              | Action                                                  |